PhillipJBridgeman/100-days-of-python-projects/README.md

 ## Goal

 - Build and document 100 concrete Python projects (small to medium)
-- Improve problem solving, testing, debugging, and documentation habits
+- Improve problem-solving, testing, debugging, and documentation habits
 - Produce a public portfolio suitable for interviews and demonstrations
 - Practice reproducible environments, CI, and deployment